Skip to content

 To combine different terms and attributes of a search category in your query, you can use operators.
 Operators determine how to run your query and how the results are calculated.

-Description Sample
+Description Example

 This query uses the operator OR to return all identities that are in either Austin or Houston. attributes.location:austin OR attributes.location:houston

-This query uses AND to return identities with access in a source containing the word "Directory" in its name, that has any privileged access, as well as having 15 or more total entitlements. @access(source.name:"Directory" AND privileged:TRUE) AND entitlementCount:<15
+This query uses AND to return identities with access in a source containing the word "Directory" in its name, that has any privileged access, as well as having 15 or more total entitlements. @access(source.name:"Directory" AND privileged:true) AND entitlementCount:>15

 Object